Wondering what you should read this summer? Here are 10 fantastic choices for your book club in summer 2020!

 Schedules do tend to fill up in the summer so it’s definitely a good idea for your book club to plan out what you all will read each month well in advance.
 I looked at what will publish during the summer and I narrowed down the list to 10 in a variety of genres.
 Be sure to check back to the site often because I’ll put together book club questions for each of these.

-I arranged the top 10 books for your book club in summer 2020 in order of pub dates.
-Let’s get to it!
+I originally arranged the top 10 books for your book club in summer 2020 in order of pub dates.
+However, in these challenging times, many pub dates keep changing to later dates so I’ll keep a watch on that and will update this list when needed.

 All Adults Here by Emma Straub